 To support preschoolers in strengthening their skills, educators can follow the child’s lead and pay attention to their cues when assisting in a task and provide the child with uninterrupted time to work on activities independently.

-Puzzles are a great way to engage children’s problem-solving skills, as they are encouraged to figure out how the pieces fit together through analytical thinking and trial and error.
+Solving puzzles encourages children to use their analytical thinking and trial-and-error skills to figure out how the puzzle pieces fit together.
 Toddlers and young preschoolers can work with simpler wooden puzzles with a few large pieces, while older children can take on more pieces.
 If you don’t have puzzles available in your classroom, you might consider making your own with construction paper.

 STEM activities invite little ones to experiment, test hypotheses, and figure out how to approach problems.
 STEM activities incorporate science, technology, engineering, and math, for learning through hands-on experiences.
 If you are looking for inspiration for bringing more STEM learning into your classroom, you might enjoy checking out some of these G2K articles from the archives.